containerum/containerum-docs/content/web-panel/ExternalService.md

 After changing the required information, click on `UPDATE SERVICE`.

-### Delete
+## Delete

-You can Delete a service by clicking `Delete` in the context menu on the Services tab or on a page with detailed information about the service.
+You can Delete a service by clicking `Delete` in the context menu on the Services tab or on the page with detailed information about the service.

 <img src="/img/content/web-panel/callContextServiceMenuDelete.png" width="100%"/>

-Please, note: by clicking `Delete` you will delete the service immediately.
+Note: by clicking `Delete` you will delete the service immediately.
 This action cannot be undone.
 If you delete an External service, you won't be able to reach your deployment from the Internet until you create a new External Service.